 The three were in the very small throne room.
 The room that their father thought would intimidate them in a comfortable way.
 He sat in a gilt rimmed upholstered chair.
 Recently reupholstered for each year the Grand Prince decided he wished it done and the foam in the seat needed it as well.
 The Grand Prince’s weight forced that issue.

-The room had three large tall windows that looked over the inner courtyard of the Celebont Palace.
+The room had three tall windows that looked over the inner courtyard of the Celebont Palace.
 The largest Palace in the capital of Almondy, and the home to the Perry family.
-Here giant red draperies from the top of the windows, almost to the height of the twelve foot ceiling hung and framed the windows.
-Aside from their father’s throne the room was devoid of any other furniture though there were still tall metal sconces for fat candles that could have given the room light.
-The sconces unused now that gas lamps had been installed in all the rooms of the palace.
+Here, giant red draperies from the top of the windows, almost to the height of the twelve foot ceiling hung and framed them.
+Aside from their father’s throne the room was devoid of any other furniture, though there were still tall metal sconces for fat candles that could have given the room light.
+The sconces were unused now that gas lamps had been installed in all the rooms of the palace.
 The heavy gold plated floor sconces had yet to be removed since no one could decide whether to sell them, or melt them down.

-The throne was atop three steps, and a little stool was placed in front of it should the Grand Prince choose to rest his feet there.
-Their father’s many illnesses caused him to use it more often then not.
+The throne was atop three steps, and a little stool was placed in front of it should the Grand Prince choose to rest his feet upon it.
+Their father’s many illnesses caused him to use it more often than not.
 Across from the windows was a fireplace.
 There was nearly one in each room, though the palace also had radiators throughout now as well.
-Here though, three large logs had been laid and were burning brightly.
+Here, though, three large logs had been laid and were burning brightly.

 Their father was not happy.
-The First FitzRoy Perry by name, Michael the Bloody Handed, had come to Almondy in the year 1066 with his vassals and retainers and a goodly part of the men who knew that going west with William was death.
+The first FitzRoy Perry by name, Michael the Bloody Handed, had come to Almondy in the year 1066 with his vassals and retainers.
+A goodly number of men who thought that going west with William would surely lead to death.

-No one could beat Harold, that was the wisdom of the day and why would anyone want to?
+No one could beat Harold, that was the wisdom of the day, and why would anyone want to?
 William had no claim.
 All fabrication and a toad’s turd if you asked Athelstan.
-He had but a short name, while his elder brother, heir to the throne and born of a noble lady had a good long name.
+He had but a short name, while his elder brother, heir to the throne and born of a noble lady, had a good long name.
 Reginald Baxter Simeon FitzRoy Perry.
-Athelstan Perry, no extra cognomens since he was a bastard child.
-Though Athelstan reflected when the princess died, the Grand Prince had the courtesy to recognize him and declare his blood FitzRoy.
+Athelstan Perry, had no extra cognomens since he was a bastard child.
+Though he reflected when the Grand Princess died, his father then had the courtesy to recognize him and declare his blood FitzRoy.

-Athelstan was not a prince though and was only treated marginally respectfully by his brother Reggie.
-It had been Reggie’s idea to protest the yearly celebrations where it was the princes with FitzRoy blood who lifted a ceremonial palanquin on their shoulders and carried it up the hill.
+Athelstan was not a prince, though, and was only treated marginally respectfully by his brother Reggie.
+It had been Reggie’s idea to protest the yearly celebrations where the young men with FitzRoy blood and now he also lifted a ceremonial palanquin on their shoulders and carried it up the hill.
 The long hill.
-The steep long hill from the Assembly Hall to the Celebont Palace.
+The steep long hill, from the Assembly Hall to the Celebont Palace.

 Seventeen days the foolish French did their best to assault the hill.
 Their cannon balls could not breach the walls that were fifty feet thick.
-The French soldiers became exhausted on the climb up to the castle.
+The French soldiers became exhausted on the climb up to the Celebont Palace.
 It made it rather easy to pick them off.

-Athelstan knew he would tire as the French had for this would be his seventh year in the ceremony if Reginald was forced to take part again.
+Athelstan knew he would tire as the French had, for this would be his seventh year in the ceremony if all were forced to take part again.

 Almondy bordered the north of Switzerland.
-To the east was France and now Belgium.
-The Germanies to the west, and finally the Netherlands to its north.
+To the East was France and now Belgium.
+The Germanies were to the West, and finally the Netherlands to its North.
 Almondy was landlocked.
-Two great rivers flowed to the sea from the country and the French and Walloons, no one called them Flemings since all thought it hilarious to call them Walloons, would never try and stop their trade.
+Two great rivers flowed to the sea from the country and the French and Walloons, no one called them Flemings since all thought it much more hilarious to call them Walloons, would never try and stop their trade.
 An Almondian roused to anger, was not a pretty sight.

 Such was the legend at least.